BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/14_1_Verifying_Your_Tor_Setup.md

-# 12.1: Verifying Your Tor Setup
+# 14.1: Verifying Your Tor Setup

 > :information_source:  **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-If you did a standard installation with [Bitcoin Standup](https://github.com/BlockchainCommons/Bitcoin-Standup) then you should have Tor setup as part of your Bitcoin node.
+If you did a standard installation with [Bitcoin Standup](https://github.com/BlockchainCommons/Bitcoin-Standup) then you should have Tor set up as part of your Bitcoin node.
 This section talks about what it is and what to do with it.

 > :book: ***What is Tor?*** Tor is a low-latency anonymity and overlay network based on onion routing and path-building design for enabling anonymous communication.
 It's free and open-source software with the name derived from the acronym for the original software project name: "The Onion Router".

-> :book: ***Why Use Tor for Bitcoin?*** The Bitcoin network is a peer-to-peer network that listen for transactions and propagates them using an IP public address.
-With the default (non-Tor) configuration you would share your IP address, which could expose your location, your uptime, and others details to third parties, which is an undesirable privacy practice.
-To protect yourself online online you should use tools like Tor to hide your connection details.
+> :book: ***Why Use Tor for Bitcoin?*** The Bitcoin network is a peer-to-peer network that listens for transactions and propagates them using an IP public address.
+When connecting to the network not using Tor, you would share your IP address, which could expose your location, your uptime, and others details to third parties — which is an undesirable privacy practice.
+To protect yourself online you should use tools like Tor to hide your connection details.
 Tor allows improve your privacy online as your data is cryptographically encoded and goes through different nodes, each one decoding a single layer (hence the onion metaphor).

 ## Understand Tor

 So how does Tor work?

 When a user wants to connect to an Internet server, Tor tries to build a path formed by at least three Tor nodes relays, called Guard, Middle, and Exit.
-While building this path, symmetric encryption keys are negotiated; when a message moves along the path, each relay then strips of its layer of encryption.
+While building this path, symmetric encryption keys are negotiated; when a message moves along the path, each relay then strips off its layer of encryption.
 In this way, the message arrives at the final destination in its original form, and each party only knows the previous and the next hop and cannot determinate origin or destination.

-Here's what a connction looks like in the clear, without Tor:
+Here's what a connection looks like without Tor:
 ```
 20:58:03.804787 IP bitcoin.36300 > lb-140-82-114-25-iad.github.com.443: Flags [P.], seq 1:30, ack 25, win 501, options [nop,nop,TS val 3087919981 ecr 802303366], length 29
 ```
-Contrariwise, with Tor much less information is transmitted:
+Contrariwise, with Tor much less information about the actual machines is transmitted:
 ```
 21:06:52.744602 IP bitcoin.58776 > 195-xxx-xxx-x.rev.pxxxxxm.eu.9999: Flags [P.], seq 264139:265189, ack 3519373, win 3410, options [nop,nop,TS val 209009853 ecr 3018177498], length 1050
 21:06:52.776968 IP 195-xxx-xxx-x.rev.pxxxxxm.eu.9999 > bitcoin.58776: Flags [.], ack 265189, win 501, options [nop,nop,TS val 3018177533 ecr 209009853], length 0